eth-educators/eth-docker/KILN.md

-# Getting up and running on Kintsugi testnet
+# Getting up and running on Kiln testnet

 ## Obtain testnet eth
 - Create a throwaway ETH address in metamask.